WHITE PAPER

 Introduction

-If you’re a healthcare covered entity or business associate, you’re likely no stranger to HIPAA compliance and cloud risk.
+If you’re a healthcare covered entity or business associate, you’re likely no stranger to healthcare compliance and HIPAA cloud risk.
 By now, you should be well-versed in understanding that the law mandates your organization protect the confidentiality, integrity, and availability of all of the electronic personal health information (ePHI) your organization creates, receives, maintains, or transmits.

 But what exactly does that mean?